Waterproof Electrical Connections

 "Micro-Circular" connectors (with either MCBH or MCIL in the product name) are among the most common depth-rated waterproof connectors.
 They are a bit bulky and expensive (roughly $120 for a male/female pair), but usually work well, and as a bonus they can be mated while underwater if necessary.
 Amron International is one distributor that sells micro-circular connectors online.
 Many other companies sell these as well, although they often have to be special-ordered.
 Micro-circular connectors are made by various manufacturers (Subconn and Seacon are two examples, and you may be able to find imported versions as well).
 Different brands may be compatible with each other, but it would be wise to make sure all your connectors are from the same manufacturer to ensure compatibility.

-In response to the bulkiness and high cost of the connectors that are currently on the market, Blue Trail Engineering developed the Low Profile Connector (LPC) series and Cobalt series.
+In response to the bulkiness and high cost of the connectors that are currently on the market, Blue Trail Engineering developed the Cobalt series of underwater connectors.
 These connectors are available at significantly lower cost and at a much smaller size than any other waterproof connector, yet give the same functionality (except that they cannot be mated underwater), with a depth rating of 600 meters.
-There really is nothing else on the market comparable to the LPC and Cobalt connectors, especially for budget-constrained applications.
+There really is nothing else on the market comparable to the Cobalt connectors, especially for budget-constrained applications.